IIIF/api/source/api/presentation/2.1/index.md

 {"seeAlso": {"@id": "http://example.org/descriptions/book1.xml", "format": "text/xml"}}
 ```

-#### 4.3.2.
+### 4.2.
 Repeated Properties

-Most of the properties _MAY_ be repeated.
+Many of the properties in the API _MAY_ be repeated.
 This is done by giving a list of values, using either of the representations described above, rather than a single string.

 ``` json-doc
 {